vetabiris10/pfwtfp-array-concept-review-lab-chi01-seng-ft-082420-mod-1-rep/README.md

 ### Perform operations on Arrays as guided by tests
 * Find a max
 * Extract the nth elements of nested arrays
-* Extract the nth elements of nested arrays, return reverse alphabetically sorted
+* Flatten nested array
-* Flatten nested arrays
+* Flatten nested array, then return reverse alphabetically sorted

 ### Reflect on Approach
 * Did you use the built-in?
 Why not?